 <add key="gMSAImporterName" value="your_second_gMSA_accountname" />

-If any gMSA configuration is needed in your scenario, please set the following keys to false or just leave the config file with the standard keys:
+If gMSA configuration is not required in your scenario, set the keys to "false" or retain the default keys in the config file:

 <add key="gMSAEnabled" value="false" />